mehwaffle10/Waffle_Balance/README.md

 - No longer have an inventory
 - No longer can detach attached siege weapons
 - Automatically deploy when packed crates are in water
+- Can not deploy on top of other boats
 - Always deploy facing right to avoid a bug with CShape

 ### Dinghies